lirm/aeron-go/archive/README.md

 Questions
 ===

 Can we assume a 1-1 mapping of archive instance to Control pair?
+I'm assuming not.

 Sync APIs built on top of Async via channel design choice?

 Testing:
  * Look for local archive and exec?
 Test and not run for Travis?

-Reentrancy choices (e.g.,
+Mock?
+Add jars to repo and fetch?

 Backlog
 ===
+Known bugs:
+ * Duplicate connection controlresponse

-37 FIXMEs
+29 FIXMEs

-SessionID and CorrelationID
+CorrelationID

 Simplest straight line basic recorded publisher and basic subscriber